Naive Feature Selection: a Nearly Tight Convex Relaxation for Sparse Naive Bayes: Details on Datasets

 This section details the data sets used in our experiments.

-\paragraph{Downloading data sets.} \begin{enumerate} \item \underline{AMZN} The complete Amazon reviews data set was collected from \href{https://drive.google.com/drive/folders/0Bz8a_Dbh9Qhbfll6bVpmNUtUcFdjYmF2SEpmZUZUcVNiMUw1TWN6RDV3a0JHT3kxLVhVR2M}{here}; only a subset of this data was used which can be found \href{https://gist.github.com/kunalj101/ad1d9c58d338e20d09ff26bcc06c4235}{here}.
+\paragraph{Downloading data sets} \begin{enumerate} \item \underline{AMZN} The complete Amazon reviews data set was collected from \href{https://drive.google.com/drive/folders/0Bz8a_Dbh9Qhbfll6bVpmNUtUcFdjYmF2SEpmZUZUcVNiMUw1TWN6RDV3a0JHT3kxLVhVR2M}{here}; only a subset of this data was used which can be found \href{https://gist.github.com/kunalj101/ad1d9c58d338e20d09ff26bcc06c4235}{here}.
 This data set was randomly split into 80/20 train/test. \item \underline{IMDB} The large movie review (or IMDB) data set was collected from \href{http://ai.stanford.edu/~amaas//data/sentiment/}{here} and was already split 50/50 into train/test. \item \underline{TWTR} The Twitter Sentiment140 data set was downloaded from \href{http://cs.stanford.edu/people/alecmgo/trainingandtestdata.zip}{here} and was pre-processed according to the method highlighted \href{https://towardsdatascience.com/another-twitter-sentiment-analysis-bb5b01ebad90}{here}. \item \underline{MPQA} The MPQA opinion corpus can be found \href{http://mpqa.cs.pitt.edu/}{here} and was pre-processed using the code found \href{https://github.com/AcademiaSinicaNLPLab/sentiment_dataset}{here}. \item \underline{SST2} The Stanford Sentiment Treebank data set was downloaded from \href{https://nlp.stanford.edu/sentiment/}{here} and the pre-processing code can be found \href{https://github.com/AcademiaSinicaNLPLab/sentiment_dataset}{here}. \end{enumerate}

-\paragraph{Creating feature vectors.} After all data sets were downloaded and pre-processed, the diffeent types of feature vectors were constructed using \texttt{CounterVectorizer} and \texttt{TfidfVectorizer} from Sklearn \citep{scikit}.
+\paragraph{Creating feature vectors} After all data sets were downloaded and pre-processed, the different feature vectors were constructed using \texttt{CounterVectorizer} and \texttt{TfidfVectorizer} from Sklearn \cite{scikit}.
 Counter vector, tf-idf, and tf-idf word bigrams use the \texttt{analyzer = `word'} specification while the tf-idf char bigrams use \texttt{analyzer = `char'}.